AlexTheM8/AiAi-AI/README.md

 This project utilizes two technologies: [NEAT](https://github.com/CodeReclaimers/neat-python) and [YOLO](https://github.com/ultralytics/yolov5).
 The game is expected to be played on the [Dolphin Emulator](https://dolphin-emu.org).

 #### NEAT
-NEAT (Neural Evolution of Augmented Topologies) is the primary mechanism utilized in this projects.
+NEAT (Neural Evolution of Augmenting Topologies) is the primary mechanism utilized in this projects.
 To facilitate the evolution, the `aiai_ai.py` script runs the `neat-python` library.
 After a genome is initialized, a screenshot is taken at each interval in the script.
 This screenshot is then analyzed by the generated model and an action is determined accordingly.
 To determine the resulting state's fitness, the screenshot is evaluated to see if it is one of three states `[TIME OVER, FALL OUT, GOAL]`.

 ![all_states](./docs/all_states.png)